batterycenter/embed/README.md

 ## What this is NOT

 There exists another library at https://github.com/MKlimenko/embed, it is considered to be a reference implementation of [std::embed](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2020/p1040r6.html).
 However, `std::embed` is still far away, so we have to improvise. `Battery-embed` has nothing to do with `std::embed` as it serves its own purpose, although it might deprecate when `std::embed` finally makes its way into the standard.

+## You can embed ...

+... files that are easier to write in a text editor in comparison to multi-line C-strings, or binary files, that would be a burden to ship with the portable application, that is:

+ - Text files such as
+   - text messages, ASCII art
+   - small configuration files such as default settings in json, XML, etc..
+   - templating files for generating files like jinja (or more like [inja]())
+   - shader code, base-64 encoded data that is too long for C++ strings
+ - Binary files such as
+   - images, icons or splash screens
+   - color palette files
+   - language/localization files
+   - audio files

+What is NOT to be embedded:
+- Very large files (>50Mb), as this bloats the executable size and will take forever to compile.
+In some cases it might not even compile because the compiler needs too much RAM to compile the gigabytes of char-arrays.
+They are recommended to be shipped with the application and loaded at runtime.
+- Or files that are to be modified at runtime, by the end user or other applications.

 ## How it works